publicdocs/uscode/assets/md/titles/usc47/us/usc/t47/ch10/m__us_usc_t47_s1105.md

     (b) __Report__

-        The Comptroller General shall submit to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Banking and Financial Services of the House of Representatives a report on each audit conducted under subsection (a) of this section.
+        The Comptroller General shall submit to the Committee on Banking, Housing, and Urban Affairs of the Senate and the Committee on Banking and Financial Services of the House of Representatives a report on each audit conducted under subsection (a).

 ([Pub.
 L. 106–553][/us/pl/106/553], § 1(a)(2) \[title X, § 1006\], Dec.
 21, 2000, [114 Stat.
 2762][/us/stat/114/2762], 2762A–138.)